 An outdoor movie night would also be fun for adults and kids alike.
 You can tie up a sheet to use as a backdrop or use a garage door and play a movie outside on a projector.
 Serve popcorn and sodas and possibly a sweet treat and you have a fun evening without too much stress.

 Another simple idea would be to pick up some coffee and muffins on the way to that early morning ball practice.
 You can get to know the other parents while the kids are practicing their chosen sport.
 This type of hospitality doesn’t even require you to clean your house!
 You can create community and be hospitable wherever you are!

 Want More Info on Hospitality?

 If you have ever wanted to invite people over, but have no idea where to start, I highly encourage you to read Jen’s book.
-It truly will open your eyes to how hospitality can change your life and your generation.
+It truly will open your eyes to how showing hospitality to others can change your life and your generation.